VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 - VictoriaMetrics has good compression for on-disk data.
 See [this article](https://medium.com/@valyala/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932) for details.

-These properties reduce the need in downsampling.
+These properties reduce the need of downsampling.
 We plan to implement downsampling in the future.
 See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/36) for details.